 Justification for indicator selection

-Drought is a recurring and extreme climate event that is induced by a temporary water deficit and may be related to a lack of precipitation, soil moisture, streamflow, or any combination of the three taking place at the same time.
-Drought differs from other extreme natural events in several ways.
-First, unlike earthquakes, floods or tsunamis that occur along generally well-defined fault lines, river valleys or coastlines, drought can occur anywhere (with the exception of desert regions where it does not have meaning).
-Secondly, drought develops slowly, resulting from a prolonged period (from months to years) of water supply conditions that are below the average at a specific location.
+Droughts are extreme climate events that are induced by temporary water deficits and may be related to a lack of precipitation, soil moisture, streamflow or any combination of the three taking place at the same time.
+Droughts differ from other extreme natural events in several ways.
+First, unlike earthquakes, floods or tsunamis, which occur along generally well-defined fault lines, river valleys or coastlines, droughts can occur anywhere (with the exception of permanent snow cover or desert regions, where conditions such as drought do not occur).
+Second, on one hand droughts are extreme events which can occur several times within a year causing strong and contemporary impact on the ecosystems.
+On the other hand droughts can also develop gradually, resulting from a prolonged period (from months to years) of water supply conditions that are below average at a specific location.

-The monitoring and assessment of drought impacts is complex because different types of impacts vary in their intensity, often in different phases of the given drought event, as indicated above.
-Therefore, most empirical studies of drought impacts have focused on agricultural crop production, which is direct, immediately observable, well understood, and easy to quantify (Wilhite, 2000).
-Reports about drought impacts in the category 'terrestrial ecosystems' were only found for a few years and are limited in number in the EDII database (Stahl et al., 2016).
-This agrees with the earlier conclusions of Lackstrom et al., which claim that there is a lack of data and understanding of drought impacts on sectors other than agriculture and water resources.
+The monitoring and assessment of drought impacts are complex because different types of impacts vary in their severity and often vary depending on the different phases of the given drought event.
+Therefore, most empirical studies of drought impacts have focused on agricultural crop production, which is direct, immediately observable, well understood and easy to quantify.
+Reports on drought impacts in the category ‘terrestrial ecosystems’ were found for a only few years and are limited in number in the European Drought Impact Report Inventory (EDII) database (Stahl et al., 2016).
+This is consistent with the earlier conclusions of Lackstrom et al. 2013, who claim that there is a lack of data on and understanding of the impacts of droughts on sectors other than agriculture and water resources.

-Differences in the physiological response of vegetation to water deficits determine different levels of sensitivity and resilience of terrestrial ecosystems to drought, and ultimately influence the type of drought impacts, i.e. differentiating those impacts that slow growth or reduce greenness, those that lead to loss of biomass, and those that result in plant mortality.
-Consequently, significant changes in the amount of vegetation productivity provide an indication/early warning of imminent irreversible impacts in ecosystems' equilibrium states.
+Hence, due to a lack of records of direct impacts of drought on ecosystems, a proxy for ecosystems condition is needed.
+Differences in the physiological response of vegetation to water deficits cause differences in the sensitivity and resilience of terrestrial ecosystems to drought, and ultimately influence the types of impacts that droughts have, i.e. impacts that slow growth or reduce greenness, that lead to loss of biomass or that result in plant mortality.
+Consequently, significant changes in vegetation productivity provide an indication/early warning of imminent, irreversible impacts on ecosystems’ equilibrium states.
+Furthermore, by requiring the reduction in vegetation productivity to coincide with a negative soil moisture anomaly, the likelihood of other phenomena than drought being the cause of the reduced vegetation productivity is reduced.

 Context description

-Drought pressure on natural ecosystems has also an important role on the implementation of the EU Strategy on Green Infrastructure (GI).
-In contrast to the most common ‘grey’ (man-made, constructed) infrastructure approaches that serve one single objective, GI promotes multifunctionality, which means that the same area of land is able to perform several functions and offer multiple benefits if its ecosystems are in a healthy state.
+Drought pressures on natural ecosystems also play an important role in the EU’s ability to implement its strategy on green infrastructure (GI).
+In contrast to the most common ‘grey’ (human-made, constructed) infrastructure approaches that serve one single objective, GI promotes multifunctionality, which means that the same area of land is able to perform several functions and offer multiple benefits if its ecosystems are in a healthy state.
 More specifically, GI aims to enhance nature's ability to deliver multiple valuable ecosystem goods and services, potentially providing a wide range of environmental, social, climate change adaptation and mitigation, and biodiversity benefits.
-Drought diminishes the normal condition of ecosystems and their capacity to provide services that could be integrated in green infrastructures.
+Droughts diminish the normal condition of ecosystems and their capacity to provide services that could be integrated into GI.

-The role of the CAP is to provide a policy framework that supports and encourages producers to address economic, environmental (i.e. relating to resource efficiency, soil and water quality and threats to habitats and biodiversity) and territorial challenges, while remaining coherent with other EU policies.
-This translates into three long-term CAP objectives: viable food production, sustainable management of natural resources and climate action and balanced territorial development.
-Given the pressure of drought on natural resources, agriculture has to improve its environmental performance through more sustainable production methods.
-Farmers have also to adapt to challenges stemming from changes to the climate by pursuing climate change mitigation and adaption actions (e.g. by developing greater resilience to
+The role of the common agricultural policy (CAP) is to provide a policy framework that supports and encourages producers to address economic, environmental (i.e. relating to resource efficiency, soil and water quality, and threats to habitats and biodiversity) and territorial challenges, while remaining coherent with other EU policies.
+This translates into three long-term CAP objectives: (1) viable food production, (2) sustainable management of natural resources and climate action, and (3) balanced territorial development.
+Given the pressure that droughts put on natural resources, agriculture’s environmental performance has to improve through more sustainable production methods.
+Farmers also have to adapt to challenges stemming from changes to the climate by pursuing climate change mitigation and adaption actions.

 Targets